fusion-energy/openmc_plot/README.md

-A Python app for plotting OpenMC geometry.
+A Python app for plotting OpenMC.

-This repository contains part of the source code for the OpenMC geometry plotting app which is part of the website [xsplot.com](http://xsplot.com)
+This repository contains the source code for the OpenMC plot.

+Try the web app at [http://openmc-plot.xsplot.com](http://openmc-plot.xsplot.com)

 This repository contains:
 - A Python [Streamlit](https://streamlit.io) based GUI 🐍